-The Thicket Creeper (or Woodbine) (Parthenocissus inserta) and eg Clematis montanaClematis montana - Usage for wall, façade, and building greening have rather low maintenance requirements during all phases, need usually little water and are therefore a favourite for greening projects.
+The Thicket Creeper (or Woodbine) (Parthenocissus inserta) and eg Clematis montanaClematis montana for facade greening have rather low maintenance requirements during all phases, need usually little water and are therefore a favourite for greening projects.
 From time to time some pruning is required to allow more light into the plant and for its rejuvenation.

 Grapevine (Vitis vinifera) as well as Espaliered Fruit Trees, Climbing Roses (Rosa), Trumpet Vines (Campsis) and Wisteria (Wisteria) can develop their vigorous growth on a façade only if they are trained very strictly into shape and maintained thus through regular pruning.
 This high maintenance regime will continue throughout the lifespan of these plants.
 Except for the Wisteria, their water needs are also rather high.
 For grapevines, roses and espaliered trees, an additional and very important aspect of plant care is the plant protection (spraying and / or best species selection).

 It is undisputed that a larger greening area also attracts more work, eg more watering and more pruning.
 The costs rise in proportion to the size of the greening area, however they escalate with the increasing height of a wall due to accessibility issues.

 Up to 2m high: Small espaliers, detail greenings, as well as greenings along the base up to 2m high can always be reached without aid and managed by one person.